NathanHarrington/NathanHarrington.github.io/content/posts/obs_studio.md

 you don't have that much room, place it as close as you need it and turn the power down.

-More on the detailed lighting configuration belowi n 'Green screen'.
+More on the detailed lighting configuration below in 'Green screen'.
 </pre>